-The Sri Lanka Police are responsible for maintaining internal security and are under the Ministry of Defense.
-The military, also under the Ministry of Defense, may be called upon to handle specifically delineated domestic security responsibilities, but generally without arrest authority.
-The nearly 11,000-member paramilitary Special Task Force, a police entity that reports to the Inspector General of Police, coordinates internal security operations with the military.
-Civilian authorities generally maintained control over the security forces.
+The Sri Lanka Police are responsible for maintaining internal security and are under the Ministry of Public Security, formed on November 20.
+The military, under the Ministry of Defense, may be called upon to handle specifically delineated domestic security responsibilities, but generally without arrest authority.
+The nearly 11,000-member paramilitary Special Task Force, a police entity that reports to the inspector general of police, coordinates internal security operations with the military.
+Civilian officials maintained control over the security forces.
+Members of the security forces committed some abuses.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from: